Food & Agriculture

 Food and Ag Plan

-- In 2015, the City Council adopted the “City of Stockton Economic Development Strategic Plan”, which included a focus on the strong food and agriculture-related assets in the region.
+- In 2015, the City Council adopted the “City of Stockton Economic Development Strategic Plan,” which includes a focus on the strong food and agriculture-related assets in the region.

 Current efforts underway to implement the Action Plan recommendations include the rollout of a new infrastructure grant program, Stocked Full of Produce, and the development of the Stockton Urban Ag Ordinance.